marschall/policy-registration-factory/README.md

 A JNDI ObjectFactory for a PolicyRegistration.
 This is a work around for [SECURITY-864](https://issues.jboss.org/browse/SECURITY-864).

-This used deprecated API that is likely going away with [Elytron](https://docs.jboss.org/author/display/WFLY/WildFly+Elytron+Security).
+This uses deprecated API that is likely going away with [Elytron](https://docs.jboss.org/author/display/WFLY/WildFly+Elytron+Security).

 Two classes are offered